 Outlines the key climate change challenges the State will face and provides a strategic approach to address them.
+The Strategy identifies the following areas where adaptation will be needed.

 Climate Mitigation

 Public Transport Plan for Perth in 2031: Mapping out the Future for Perth's Public Transport Network (draft)